aptos-labs/aptos-core/developer-docs-site/docs/concepts/resources.md

 ## Dual ownership of objects, including resources

 Objects (including resources) on Aptos are owned by both:
-1. The account where the object is stored, and
+1. The account where the object is stored.
 2. The module that defines the object.

 Creating a new resource and storing it into an account requires both the owning account's signature and the module's code.
-But modifying and deleting the resource/object requires only the module's code and the owning account's address.
+But modifying and deleting the resource/object requires only the module's code and the owning account's address, but not its signature.
 The fields of an object also can be read only directly by the module's code, which can be offered as public utilities for other modules.

 This dual-ownership design is one of the bases of state safety in Aptos Move and enables powerful but safe functionalities to be built around resources and objects.

 ## Viewing a resource

 Resources are stored within specific accounts.
-Resources can be located by searching within the owners account for the resource at its full query path inclusive of its address and module.
+Resources can be located by searching within the owner's account for the resource at its full query path inclusive of its address and module.
 Resources can be viewed on the [Aptos Explorer](https://explorer.aptoslabs.com/) by searching for the owning account or be directly fetched from a fullnode's API.
 See [Interacting with the blockchain](../guides/interacting-with-the-blockchain.md) for more information.

 ## How resources are stored

 It's up to the smart contract developers to decide how and where a specific state is stored.
-For example, events for depositing a token can be stored in the receiver account where the deposit happens or in the account the token module is deployed at.
+For example, events for depositing a token can be stored in the receiver account where the deposit happens or in the account where the token module is deployed.
 In general, storing data in individual user accounts enables a higher level of execution efficiency as there would be no state read/write conflicts among transactions, and they can be executed in parallel.